 In June 2016, the FASB amended various sections of the FASB ASC related to the accounting for credit losses on financial instruments.
 The amendment changes the threshold for recognizing losses from a "probable" to an "expected" model.
 The new model is referred to as the current expected credit loss model and applies to loans, leases, held-to-maturity investments, loan commitments and financial guarantees.

 The amendment requires the measurement of all expected credit losses for financial assets as of the reporting date (including historical experience, current conditions and reasonable and supportable forecasts) and enhanced disclosures that will help financial statement users understand the estimates and judgments used in estimating credit losses and evaluating the credit quality of an organization's portfolio.
 The amendment is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
+In November 2019, the FASB issued an update that delays the effective date of the amendment for smaller reporting companies, as defined by the Securities and Exchange Commission, to fiscal years beginning after December 15, 2022.
+The Company is a smaller reporting company.
 The Company will apply the amendment's provisions as a cumulative-effect adjustment to retained earnings at the beginning of the first period the amendment is effective.
-The Company is currently evaluating the effects that the adoption of this amendment will have on its consolidated financial statements by gathering the information that is necessary to make the calculations required by the amendment.
-This may result in increased credit losses on financial instruments recorded in the consolidated financial statements.
+The Company is currently evaluating the effects that the adoption of this amendment will have on its Consolidated Financial Statements by gathering the information that is necessary to make the calculations required by the amendment.
+This may result in increased credit losses on financial instruments recorded in the Consolidated Financial Statements.